Skip to content

 Gotchas

 • Retry + non-idempotent requests = duplicate creates.
-If you POST /api/v1/orders and retry on 502, you might create two orders.
+If you POST and retry on 502, you might create two resources.
 Combine with Idempotency-Key on every retried POST.

-• OpenTelemetry sees each attempt as its own span.
-A request that succeeds on the third try shows three spans in the trace, with two error=true parents.
+• OpenTelemetry sees each attempt as its own HTTP client span.
+A request that succeeds on the third try shows three spans in the trace.
 This is correct; ignore the noise in dashboards.